faizanzafar40/E-Legal/README.md

-# SE312-Semester-Project
+# E-Legal

 A web application which caters to lawyers' practice management.

 Feautures of this application include:

-•	Legal Advisory Portal
+- Legal Advisory Portal
-•	Financial Management
+- Financial Management
-•	Appointment Management
+- Appointment Management